WHAT DO THE US WOUND & PODIATRY REGISTRIES DO?

-The field of Wound Care has a unique need for Registry data because federally funded clinical research is minuscule in relation to the impact of the diseases treated by physicians.
+The field of Wound Care has a unique need for Registry data because wound care federally funded clinical research is minuscule in relation to the impact of the diseases treated by physicians.

 What We Impact:

-The Centers for Medicare and Medicaid Services (CMS) transitioned physician payment to the Merit-based Incentive Payment System (MIPS), and private payers are following suit.
-As of January 2017, your Medicare Part B payments (and probably payment from all the other payers) will be linked in large part to the reporting of clinical Quality Measures using your EHR.
-Transmitting data to the US Wound & Podiatry Registries is another way to accumulate points for Promoting Interoperability (formerly Meaningful Use) within MIPS.
+The Centers for Medicare and Medicaid Services (CMS) continue to transition physician payments away from volume-based models and toward outcome-based models, and private payors are following suit.
+Medicare Part B payments (as well as payments from private payors) continue to be linked in large part to the reporting of clinical Quality Measures using your EHR.
+Transmitting data to the US Wound & Podiatry Registries is another way to be successful under that model.

-When you join the US Wound & Podiatry Registries, you will send us your Continuity of Care Documents (CCDs).
-The data in CCDs, which are extracted from most EHRs including your wound care EHR, will be used to provide you with benchmarking reports that will compare your patient and practice data in comparison with national aggregate data.
+The US Wound & Podiatry Registries collect Continuity of Care Documents (CCDs) from providers across the country.
+The data in CCDs, which are extracted from most EHRs and wound care EHRs, will be used to provide you with benchmarking reports that will compare your patient and practice data in comparison with national aggregate data.
 You can look for outliers in your practice patterns or use of technology, and you can understand the risk level of your patients in comparison to the rest of the country.
 You can use benchmarking reports for Quality Improvement (QI) activities by identifying which practice patterns might be outside of the norm.
 You can also use these reports to identify the prevalence rate of certain co-morbid diseases like diabetes in your practice.
 These data can be used to understand the importance of care in prevention of diabetic lower extremity amputations.